CITS5551-team-3/CropCounter/mac/README.md

 <!-- omit in toc -->
 #### Install python
-Ensure that python has been installed on the machine already.
+Ensure that python has been installed on the machine already, if not then follow the instructions at: https://www.python.org/downloads/.
+A python version >= 3.10 is recommended.

 <!-- omit in toc -->
 #### Install and run the image